Atithi Guest House – Unfussy, family-run, friendly, and comfortable, and located within Jaipur’s finest area for facilities.

 Atithi Guest House – Food and Drink

-- Restaurant & Bar: The all-day café is currently open only to guests, but this may change after renovations.
-In early 2019, it only provides Indian and western snacks and drinks.
+- Restaurant & Bar: The all-day café is open only to guests, and serves Indian and western meals and drinks.
 Beers can be ordered, best enjoyed on the rooftop terrace.

 - Breakfast: Included in all rates.